LookBfrYouX/Wasteless/Epic Proposal.md

 ### EU3 Barcode scanning

-As an administrator of a business, I can add a product by either scanning a barcode or inputting a barcode number (EAN-13) manually.
+As an administrator of a business, I can add a product by either scanning a barcode from my device or by inputting a barcode number (EAN-13) manually.
+This is so that I can quickly add products and their nutritional information